Site menu

 Traditional programme

-The Traditional Peer Mentoring programme pairs students based on studying the same or similar course.
-Students can select if they would like age and gender to be considered as a secondary option, where there is availability.
+The Traditional Peer Mentoring programme pairs students based on studying a similar course or within the same school/college.
+Students volunteering as a Traditional Peer Mentor will be studying in the year(s) ahead of their Mentee.
+Students can select if they would like age and gender to be considered as a secondary option within the pairing process, where there is availability.

 Two students walking through reception at the University of West London